 For Ahimsa to bring us together we have a very scattered point of light and let’s make it a very strong and shine and beam of light, we do have different networks and skills, if we are generous let’s open doors for each other and share our knowledge our expertise, today when I leave I have at least 5 contacts of people that I will connect to other influential people to help on their projects, and I hope that there are others who will offer me the same.

 Which recommendations can you give to the youth according to what you do:

 What I can tell the youth is to engage and make sure they participate in whichever productive way possible.

 – Demand to know, it’s your right to know and to be, that mindset that I matter, I am important, I can contribute is something that I encourage young people to believe in, you will not sit and wait for things to happen, stand up and do something, if you desire a life make it happen, Demand! you are created for a purpose so live that purpose

 Can you share your world vision in 30 years?

-We should avoid anything that divide us,and invest in creating common grounds that accepts and respects all forms and shapes of diversity, even when in disagreement.
+We should avoid anything that divides us, and invest in creating common grounds that accepts and respects all forms and shapes of diversity, even when in disagreement.

-Thank you, it was a pleasure to meet you and great honot to talk to you, enjoy the rest of the forum and have a safe trip back.
+Thank you, it was a pleasure to meet you and a great honour to talk to you, enjoy the rest of the forum and have a safe trip back.